Intersport

-INTERSPORT International Corporation ("IIC"), commonly known as INTERSPORT, is an international sporting goods retailer with its headquarters based in Bern, Switzerland.
+INTERSPORT International Corporation ("IIC"), commonly known as INTERSPORT, is a Swiss sporting goods brand retailer with its headquarters based in Bern, Switzerland.

 IIC is the purchasing and brand management company of the INTERSPORT group and is considered one of the largest sporting goods retailers in the world.

-INTERSPORT has 5,464 specialist stores in 42 countries around the world.
+INTERSPORT has 5,260 specialist stores in 40 countries around the world.

 History

 Founded in 1968 in Bern, Switzerland, INTERSPORT grew out of the alliance of ten national purchasing centers to create an international organization around the sporting goods.
 The founding members were Belgium, Denmark, Germany, France, Italy, the Netherlands, Norway, Austria, Sweden, and Switzerland.

-Over the years, other associations around the world joined the group.
-From 1983, INTERSPORT has developed its own sporting brands, offering a wide range of products to consumers worldwide.
+During the 1980s, the group expanded its activities beyond collective purchasing and began developing private-label product brands as part of its long-term growth strategy.
+In 1984 INTERSPORTS launched McKinley, one of its largest private-label brands.
+Later the brand became a core part of the company’s international offering.

 Since its foundation, INTERSPORT has been the official sports retailer at several Olympic Games and has sponsored major sporting events all over the world.

+In January 2026, it was announced that INTERSPORT Austria acquired the INTERSPORT Slovenia Group, responsible for retail operations in Central and Southeast Europeean region.
+The acquisition, which is subject to regulatory approval, brought more than 500 stores in twelve countries under INTERSPORT Austria GmbH, with local management teams remaining in place.

 Brands

-In addition to offering major sporting brands products, INTERSPORT also owns several of their own brands, which fall under the Private Label Brand (PLB) umbrella.

-PLBs offer a wide range of sporting brands accessible to all consumers for their everyday sporting needs such as PRO TOUCH (running & ball sports), FIREFLY (water & urban sports), NAKAMURA (biking), McKINLEY(outdoor) and energetics (fitness & training).
+In addition to offering major sporting brands products, INTERSPORT also owns several PLBs, such as PRO TOUCH (running & ball sports), FIREFLY (water & urban sports), NAKAMURA (biking), McKINLEY(outdoor) and energetics (fitness & training).